Table of Contents

 Sound quality could be described as ‘’good for the size’’ but we were not impressed, especially when you know that you can get a much better sound for that kind of money.
 This speaker is trying to produce some bass but it’s not really capable of doing that.
 At low to moderate volumes, Mini Soundchuck delivers pretty clear and detailed mids and highs but the sound gets really distorted at high volumes.

 It’s never good when you have too many multifunction buttons.
 This speaker has only three buttons and they are all multifunction buttons.
 There are no separate track buttons and there’s no play/pause button.

 The sound is really tiny.
 You can get a much better sound for the same price.

-This is the end of our list of 9 best golf cart Bluetooth speakers, but we have also prepared a short buyer’s guide.
+This is the end of our list of 9 best golf cart Bluetooth speakers in 2020, but we have also prepared a short buyer’s guide.
 Before you go, let’s discuss some important features you should be looking for in a golf cart Bluetooth speaker.

 Important Things to Look for In a Golf Cart Bluetooth Speaker

 Design – Mounting System (carabiners, straps, clips, etc.)